 The 5S ends with rigor, since the decided process must be maintained in the long term.
 In addition to keeping a clean and tidy environment, it must be updated with changes to the manufacturing process or product.

-- In winter, gratin dishes are on the front, in summer it’s barbecue accessories and salad servers.
+- In winter, gratin dishes are on the front.
+Later, in the summer, it is the barbecue accessories and lemonade bottles.

 - 5S audits to verify that the position is always up-to-date can be implemented.